aleem11/jobsbot/README.md

 When you are logged in to the portal, you’ll find a Chrome extension that needs to be installed in your Chrome browser.
 It’s necessary to set it up first.
 Lastly, you need to scroll in the middle of the portal screen and find the LinkedIn jobs bot option there.
 Then click the “Start Job Bot” button.

+# What are Job Bots?
+Job bots, often termed recruitment or HR bots, are AI-driven tools designed to enhance the recruitment process 1 1.
+These bots leverage advanced algorithms, machine learning, and natural language processing to perform tasks such as job posting, candidate screening, and interview scheduling 1 1.
+Their main role is to simplify and streamline recruitment, reducing the workload on HR professionals and providing a more personalized job search experience for candidates 1 1.

+# Definition and Overview
+A job bot is a type of software program that acts as an automated assistant in the hiring process 1 1.
+It functions by automating repetitive tasks, thereby allowing HR professionals to focus on more strategic aspects of recruitment 1 1.

+# Key Features and Functions
+Job bots are integral in modern recruitment strategies, offering features like automated precision in job applications and the ability to explore numerous job opportunities 2.
+They efficiently manage tasks such as filling out application forms and uploading resumes, ensuring accuracy and consistency 2.
+JobScout360, for instance, utilizes these bots to streamline finding and applying for jobs, significantly enhancing user experience and operational efficiency 2.